marersch/personal/content/portfolio/work8.md

 weight: 9
 ---

 I am very grateful to all the teachers I have had the pleasure to meet.
-At the same time, I appreciate the things I can learn in my life, through living, meeting people, travelling... these life lessons enrich me. **Thanks to the teachers who are often unaware that they are teaching me.** However, I have been able to share some of my knowledge with students myself.
+At the same time, I appreciate the things I can learn in my life, through living, meeting people, travelling... these life lessons enrich me. **I am grateful to all my teachers, especially those who are unaware that they have taught me.** However, I have been able to share some of my knowledge with students myself.
 <!--more-->

 ##### University teaching experience